Ransomware Protection: Prevention and Recovery Guide

 How Ransomware Works

-Once ransomware infiltrates a system, it silently encrypts files using strong encryption algorithms.
-After encryption is complete, it displays a ransom note demanding payment, typically in cryptocurrency, in exchange for the decryption key.
+Once ransomware infiltrates a system, it silently encrypts files using strong algorithms like AES-256 and RSA-2048, making decryption without the attacker's key virtually impossible.
+After encryption is complete, it displays a ransom note demanding payment, typically in hard-to-trace cryptocurrency such as Bitcoin.

-Modern ransomware often employs "double extortion" - encrypting files while also stealing data and threatening to publish it if the ransom is not paid.
+Modern ransomware increasingly employs "double extortion" - encrypting files while also stealing data and threatening to publish it if the ransom is not paid.
 According to Sophos, the average ransom payment in 2024 reached approximately $2 million, a fivefold increase from the previous year.
+This tactic means that recovery from backups alone is no longer sufficient to fully avoid damage.

 Common Infection Vectors